jerik/socket-io-on-docker/README.md

 ```

 Open http://localhost:49160 on your host browser and type something in the input bar on the bottom and send it.
 The
-type message should be visible in the logs
+type message should be visible in the logs of your console.

-5. Broadcasting
+## 4. Broadcasting
 Adapt the index.html and server.js to the changes on the guide

 ```